JannieI/canvas-server-V3/docs/API specification.md

 The statusCode is an internal status code, and does not refer to the HTTP status (ie 200, 404).
 The idea is that a request can be valid in terms of HTTP (thus a 200), but something is not acceptable to Canvas Server.
 In thus case, it will send back a 'failed' statusCode.
 Not sure if we really need this.

+The resourceOrRoute indicates what was originally requested by the Client.
+For canvasData is will be a single resource, ie dashboards.
+For compound routes the http-route (ie DiscardDashboard) is inserted here.

 Errors must contain a full Error Object, with a message property.
 This property will be used by Workstation to display a user-friendly text message.

 The data property in the above object depends on the method:
 - GET: array of JSON objects returned from Mongo